uiuc-arc/PsyNeuLink/JSON_DEF.md

                 "edges": {                                  # Required
                     ... dictionaries for edge objects
                 }
-                "parameters": {                             # Optional (for envirnoment-specific specifications) ... dictionaries for environment-specific parameters
+                "parameters": {                             # Optional (for parameters of the graph) ... dictionaries for graph parameters

                 }
              }
             {